 The truth is, it is not possible to agree with others all the time.

-The more you accept yourself and approve yourself of every decision you have taken in life and be a positive boost for yourself, you will stop expecting others to agree and approve you of every single thing in your life.
+The more you accept yourself and approve yourself of every decision you have taken in life and be a positive boost for yourself, you will stop expecting others to agree and approve of you of every single thing in your life.
 Ultimately, it’s your life.
-How you want to live it, should be your call.
+How you want to live, should be your call.